pmikus/.github/.github/actions/gerrit-env-vars-checkpoint/README.md

 ## 📝 Notes

-- The action creates the `vpp-gerrit-vars/` directory if it doesn't exist
+- The action creates the `fdio-gerrit-vars/` directory if it doesn't exist
 - Each variable is stored in a separate file for easy individual access
-- The directory is automatically uploaded as a workflow artifact named `vpp-gerrit-vars`
+- The directory is automatically uploaded as a workflow artifact named `fdio-gerrit-vars`
 - The action is designed for self-hosted runners with Gerrit integration
 - All files are created in the current working directory
 - The artifact upload will fail if no files are created, ensuring checkpoint integrity